Senior Living for Hams

 In earlier times, Amateur Radio operations sometimes caused television interference, which could be a problem in apartment living.
 Nowadays this is much less common, with digital cable TV being the rule.
 There is still some potential for transmissions to be received by audio equipment like computer speakers or stereo players.
 Amateurs will need to be aware of these possibilities and be receptive to working out any problems with neighbors.
 Reducing operating power or operating hours may be a solution, and there are also some simple technical solutions, such as installing filters on the affected devices.

-Senior Living and Amateur Radio on the Web
+Senior Living and Amateur Radio online reports

 A report of a QCWA meeting at N5YJ, The Aspens Amateur Radio Club, at The Aspens at Twin Creeks in Allen, Texas.
 (QCWA is the Quarter Century Wireless Association, for hams licensed at least 25 years.)

 The Sunlife Amateur Radio Club at Greenfield Village RV Park, Mesa, Arizona.